The Destruction of Sports Infrastructure in the Gaza Sector

 Nelly

-Al-Masry points out that, "because of the genocidal war which Israel has waged
+Al-Masry points out that, because of the genocidal war which Israel has waged

 on Gaza since October 7, the Martyr Mohammed Al-Durrah Stadium has suddenly

 become a shelter for the displaced Palestinians.
+It's as if the stadiums are

 In addition to that, it is also known that